Estimation of relative risk, odds ratio and their logarithms with guaranteed accuracy and controlled sample size ratio: Estimation of relative risk

 \section{Estimation of relative risk}

-The estimation procedure for RR with element sampling of the two populations is considered in Sect.~\ref{part: RR sep}.
-First, the general estimation approach is motivated and described (Sect.~\ref{part: RR sep proc}).
-The precise definition of the estimator is then completed (Sect.~\ref{part: RR sep param ave}).
-Lastly, theoretical bounds are obtained for the average sample sizes and estimation efficiency, and these are compared with simulation results (Sects.~\ref{part: RR sep bounds} and \ref{part: RR sep effic}).
+The estimation procedure for RR with element sampling of the two populations is considered in Section~\ref{part: RR sep}.
+First, the general estimation approach is motivated and described (Section~\ref{part: RR sep proc}).
+The precise definition of the estimator is then completed (Section~\ref{part: RR sep param ave}).
+Lastly, theoretical bounds are obtained for the average sample sizes and estimation efficiency, and these are compared with simulation results (Sections~\ref{part: RR sep bounds} and \ref{part: RR sep effic}).

-Group sampling is addressed in Sect.~\ref{part: RR gr}.
-The estimation procedure used in this case is described (Sect.~\ref{part: RR gr proc}), and then approximations for the average number of groups and efficiency are obtained and compared with simulation results (Sects.~\ref{part: RR gr ave} and \ref{part: RR gr effic}).
+Group sampling is addressed in Section~\ref{part: RR gr}.
+The estimation procedure used in this case is described (Section~\ref{part: RR gr proc}), and then approximations for the average number of groups and efficiency are obtained and compared with simulation results (Sections~\ref{part: RR gr ave} and \ref{part: RR gr effic}).